omidmnezami/Engagement-Recognition/README.md

 Second, we train the model on our new engagement recognition (ER) dataset with 4627 engaged and disengaged samples.
 We split the ER dataset into training (3224), validation (715), and testing (688) sets, which are subject-independent (the samples in these three sets are from different subjects).

 ### Content
-1. [CNN Model Source Code](/code/CNN_model.py) for training a basic CNN architecture on the ER dataset
+1. [CNN Model Source Code](/code/CNN_model.py) for training a basic CNN architecture on the ER dataset or your engagement dataset
-2. [VGG Model Source Code](/code/VGG_model.py) for training a VGG architecture on the ER dataset
+2. [VGG Model Source Code](/code/VGG_model.py) for training a VGG architecture on the ER dataset or your engagement dataset
-3. [Engagement Model Source Code](/code/ER_model.py) for fine-tuning a pre-trained VGG architecture on the ER dataset
+3. [Engagement Model Source Code](/code/ER_model.py) for fine-tuning a pre-trained VGG architecture on the ER dataset or your engagement dataset

 🤗 Please see below for more detail about data preparation, engagement model training and testing
 ### Pre-Processing and Data Preparation